digital-asset/daml/docs/source/json-api/production-setup.rst

 A production setup of the *HTTP-JSON API* will involve the following components:

 - the *HTTP-JSON API* server
-- the query store backend database server
+- the *Query Store* backend database server
 - the ledger

-*HTTP-JSON API* server exposes an API to interact with the Ledger and it uses JDBC to interact with its underlying query store for caching and serving data efficiently.
+*HTTP-JSON API* server exposes an API to interact with the Ledger and it uses JDBC to interact with its underlying *Query Store* for caching and serving data efficiently.

 The *HTTP-JSON API* server releases are regularly tested with OpenJDK 8 on a x86_64 architecture, with Ubuntu 20.04, macOS 11.5.2 and Windows Server 2016.